 Scottish folklore is steeped in history and cultural value.
 Between the mystical mountain of the Highlands and the gothic architecture peppered across the nation’s cities, it is no wonder that tales of Scottish mythological creatures can be found around every corner.
 In fact, Scotland’s very own national animal is a unicorn!

-In this article, we will walk you through the Scottish mythology of the curious creatures that inhabit the secret depths of this great nation.
+In this article, we will walk you through the Scottish mythology of the top ten curious creatures that inhabit the secret depths of this great nation.

 Kelpies are one of the most easily recognisable mythical creatures.
 Kelpies are a shape-shifting water god or spirit that are most commonly represented as a horse.
 Although, folklore dictates that they can also change form into a human.

 Whilst films such as Frozen II depict these spirits as helpful rescuers, the truth behind the myth is that Kelpies lead humans to their death.
 These water horses allegedly lure humans to the water, before dragging them to the deepest depths and devouring them.